 - 16 semester-long courses (64 units), distributed as follows:

-- All 6 courses must be taken for graduate credit
+- 6 approved area studies courses, taken for graduate credit

 - A sequence of coursework (8 units) devoted to the thesis (RSRA 298A and B; RSRA 299A and B)